HCL Project KEEP, a.k.a Domino REST API, provides a secure REST API access into HCL Domino servers and databases.

 1.5.1 Beta EA

 “Make Domino development and access available to a broad audience with diverse development backgrounds.
 Keep the barrier to entry low without sacrificing enterprise and container deployability.
-Ensure access control through declaration on the server and its databases, relieving end-user applications from that task”
+Ensure access control through declaration on the server and its databases, relieving end-user applications from that task!”

 We want to hear from you

-Domino REST API is designed to re-establish Domino as a world class, modern, standards-complaint, cloud native and enterprise-level collaboration platform.
+Domino REST API is designed to re-establish Domino as a world class, modern, standards-compliant, cloud native and enterprise-level collaboration platform.
 It adds contemporary REST APIs to Notes and Domino, enabling a modern programming experience with the tools of your choice.

-Classic Domino applications are document-oriented and based on an approval model: documents flow through a business lifecyle and are approved at each stage.
+Classic Domino applications are document-oriented and often based on an approval model: documents flow through a business lifecyle and are approved at each stage.
 Domino developers develop a separate user interface for each approval state that is used by the people who perform the actions for that state.